earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial03-import-summarize-tree-height-data.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial03-import-summarize-tree-height-data/plot-w-ggplot2-1.png" title="ggplot - measured vs lidar chm w one to one line." alt="ggplot - measured vs lidar chm w one to one line." width="90%" />

-We can also add a regression fit to our plot.
+You can also add a regression fit to your plot.
 Explore the `GGPLOT` options and customize your plot.